Foster Parent Intervention In CPS Cases

-Can A Step-Parent Or Grandparent Step In And Intervene In A CPS Case In Texas When The Biological Parent Has Caused Issues That Caused CPS To Get Involved?
+Can A Step-Parent Or Grandparent Intervene In A CPS Case In Texas When The Biological Parent Is Responsible For The Issues That Caused CPS To Get Involved?

 Yes, a step-parent or grandparent can certainly intervene in a CPS case, especially when the biological parent’s actions have led to CPS involvement.
 Despite the legal challenges, relatives, particularly grandparents, are highly preferred as alternative placement options when the child’s safety is ensured.